 To be considered:

-- The project or activity must have been carried out during the current fiscal year (June 30, 2016 – July 1, 2017) or calendar year.
+- The project or activity must have been carried out during the current fiscal year (June 30, 2018 – July 1, 2019) or current calendar year.

 - A separate Nomination Form must be submitted for each activity or individual being nominated.